kshaffer/kshaffer.github.io/codingforteachers.md

 After you've played around a bit, take a peek at the code in lines 1-100.
 Can you figure out what the difference is between the search code in the two blocks?
 Why does one require a URL?
 Why does the *searchURL()* function not contain a URL?

-## Playing with text in public using JavaScript
+## Part 2: Playing with text in public using JavaScript

-Visit [Monkeys writing Shakespeare (or Austen...)](http://kris.shaffermusic.com/monkeyswritingshakespeare).
+Visit [Monkeys Writing Shakespeare (or Austen...)](http://kris.shaffermusic.com/monkeyswritingshakespeare).
 This site takes the opening of Jane Austen's *Pride and Prejudice* and randomly replaces words from the text with other words with the same part of speech.
-We'll use it (and hack it) to learn a little bit about JavaScript, asynchronous programming, and developing playful web apps.
+We'll use it (and hack it) to learn a little bit about the [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) programming language, asynchronous programming, and developing playful web apps.

 ### Activity

 Visit the web app's [project page on GitHub](https://github.com/kshaffer/monkeyswritingshakespeare).
 Click on the green button to download a zip file containing the code for this web app.
 Extract that zip file somewhere on your computer.
-Open the index.html file in a web browser (double-clicking on it should do), and then open both the app.js and index.html files in a plain-text editor (something like Notepad or TextEdit, *not* a word processor like MS Word or Pages ― if you're in the market for a more powerful text editor, I highly recommend TextMate (Mac only) or [Atom](https://atom.io) (cross-platform)).
+Open the index.html file in a web browser (double-clicking on it should do), and then open both the app.js and index.html files in a plain-text editor (something like Notepad or TextEdit, *not* a word processor like MS Word or Pages ― if you're in the market for a more powerful text editor, I highly recommend [TextMate](https://macromates.com/) (Mac only) or [Atom](https://atom.io) (cross-platform)).
 It will also be helpful to open up your browser's *developer tools* (I'll walk you through this if you can't find it).

 Once loaded up, take a look at the code and the web page and see if you can get your bearings.
 We'll take a couple minutes to get oriented to the code's organization together.